 Even if you have good direction from other stakeholders, I recommend asking yourself some questions to help determine if you are creating value or not.
 This is hard to do, and will result in work for you over the long-term, much like personal growth endeavours.
 Don’t expect quick fixes, but if you work in these areas over time, you will see changes in your testing.
 Here are some things to think about:

 - Is my testing work defensible?
-(Cem Kaner talks a lot about this.)
+(Cem Kaner, a lawyer and teacher of testers talks a lot about this.)
 Think of a court case.
 What would a jury think if you testified and described what you did as a tester and why.
 How did you determine priority?
 Why did you test some things and not test others?
-(100% complete testing is impossible, so you have to make decisions to optimize your work.
+(100% complete testing is impossible, so you have to make decisions to optimize your work.)
 Are those decisions well thought out, or more subconscious?
-What sorts of things might you be missing that you haven’t thought of?)
+What sorts of things might you be missing that you haven’t thought of?

-- In the absence of getting real feedback from real people on my project, what would happen if a well-known consultant came to visit me?
+- Would someone I respect like what they see?
+In the absence of getting real feedback from real people on my project, what would happen if a well-known consultant came to visit me?
 Could I answer their questions about why I chose to test this way?
 What kinds of holes might they spot in my thinking?
 Would they see weak spots?
 More importantly, would I be proud to have Cem Kaner or someone else I look up to see what I actually do?
+(For example, I often share ideas with Jared Quinert, and if he shoots holes in my approach, I know it is time for a rework.)
 Have I used ideas from testing thought leaders in my work and found out what works well for me and what might not work so well?
 Could I communicate my work to an expert outsider clearly and thoughtfully?
 If so, what might they think?